jerhon/honlsoft-v2/blog/2021/2021-12-31-time-tracking-in-markdown.md

 └──────────┴─────────────────┴─────────────────────────────────────────────────┘
 ```

-If I want to provide a specific date I can use the --date argument: `hs-time-log logs summary --date 2021-12-31`.
+If I want to provide a specific date I can use the --date argument: `... logs summary --date 2021-12-31`.

+The application is packaged in Docker.
+This allows me to use the tool on any machine that has docker installed without having to worry about other development dependencies.
+The docker command can be shortened, but for the sake of this blog post I just wanted to be transparent about the command.

 ## System.CommandLine and Spectre.Console NuGet Packages